pnp/PnP-Sites-Core/Core/Documentation.md

 Looks up a localized string similar to Target folder does not exist in the web.
 Web: {0}, Folder: {1}.
 #### FileFolderExtensions_LibraryMissing
 Looks up a localized string similar to Target library does not exist in the web.
 Web: {0}, List: {1}.
+#### FileFolderExtensions_SetFileProperties_Error
+Looks up a localized string similar to Content Type {0} does not exist in target list!.
 #### FileFolderExtensions_UpdateFile0Properties1
 Looks up a localized string similar to Update file '{0}', change properties: {1}..
 #### FileFolderExtensions_UploadFile_Destination_file_name_is_required_